Efficient Parameter Estimation of Truncated Boolean Product Distributions: Boolean Product Distributions Truncated by Fat Sets

-\paragraph{Parameter Estimation and Learning of Mallows Distributions from Truncated Samples.} In Appendix~\ref{app:mallows-fat}, we present Algorithm~\ref{algo:ranking} that draws a sample from the truncated Mallows distribution $\M_S$ and updates a vector $\vec{q}$ with estimations $\hat{p}_{ij} = q_{ij}/(q_{ij}+q_{ji})$ of the probability $p_{ij}$ that item $i$ precedes item $j$ in a sample from the true Mallows distribution $\M$.
-Thus, we can show (Appendix~\ref{proof:mallthm}) the following:
+\paragraph{Parameter Estimation and Learning of Mallows Distributions from Truncated Samples.} We present \Cref{algo:ranking} that draws a sample from the truncated Mallows distribution $\M_S$ and updates a vector $\vec{q}$ with estimations $\hat{p}_{ij} = q_{ij}/(q_{ij}+q_{ji})$ of the probability $p_{ij}$ that item $i$ precedes item $j$ in a sample from the true Mallows distribution $\M$.